huanglab111/sprint-seq/README.md

 Step 2: Run the jupyter notebook file `generate_ref_files.ipynb`.
 A reference barcode book will be produced named `Your_Given_Name.csv`.

 Step 3: Edit the directory in `Gene_calling.py` and run it.
-A csv file containing spots coordinate and gene name will be generated, named `mapped_genes.csv`.
+A csv file containing spots coordinate and gene name will be generated, named `output_root/whatever_name_processed/readout/mapped_genes.csv`.

 ## Cell Segmentation